It's All About Positioning - The Best Places to Put Indoor Plants

 Understand the Lighting

 We all know that plants need light to stay alive, and the best source for that is natural light.
-So ideally, the best spot to put your indoor plants would be beside a window.
-Most plants would need bright but indirect light, but edible plants love full sunlight!
-So, the most ideal place to position them would be right up against the glass of southern windows.
+Ideally, the best spot to put your indoor plants is beside a window.
+Most plants need bright but indirect light, but edible plants love full sunlight!
+So, the most ideal place to position them is right up against the glass of southern windows.

-Of course, not all plants require the same amount of light, and some would prefer shadier areas, or some would prefer direct sun.
-Getting the lighting right can be super tricky if you’re a beginner plant parent.
-Fortunately for you, we created a guide for a light map tailored explicitly for indoor gardeners.
-And if that doesn’t quite work out for you, don’t give up just yet; let’s not forget that grow lights exist!
+Of course, not all plants require the same amount of light.
+Some prefer shadier areas, while others thrive in direct sunlight.
+Getting the lighting right can be tricky if you’re a beginner plant parent.
+Fortunately, we created a guide for a light map tailored explicitly for indoor gardeners.
+If that doesn’t quite work out for you, don’t give up just yet; grow lights are a great alternative!
 You can read more about setting up grow lights for your indoor plants here.

 Consider Temperature and Humidity

-When the colder months begin, the windowsill may no longer be the best place for your indoor plants as these areas tend to get drafty.
-A solution would be to move them a couple of inches away from the window and use a grow light instead during these cooler months.
-You can move them closer to your kitchen for easier access when cooking some yummy dishes if you have an herb garden!
-Additionally, if your home has central heating, the environment could be too dry for your plants during the fall and winter seasons.
-However, using a humidifier or misting your indoor plants should do the trick to keep them thriving.
+During the colder months, windowsills might not be the best place for your indoor plants as these areas tend to get drafty.
+Move them a few inches away from the window and use a grow light during these cooler months.
+If you have an herb garden, consider moving them closer to your kitchen for easier access when cooking.
+If your home has central heating, it could be too dry for your plants in fall and winter.
+Using a humidifier or misting your plants can help keep them thriving.

 Where to Put Your Indoor Plants

-Okay, so now let’s get into the actual bit where we suggest the best places to put your plants.
-First, however, please remember this is just a mere guide and that your plant positioning should still largely depend on the two factors we discussed above.
+Now let’s dive into the best places to put your plants.
+Remember, this is just a guide, and your plant positioning should still largely depend on lighting, temperature, and humidity.

 Corners

 Placing plants around the corners of your home can make your space look bigger.
-Put them on shelves, window sills, the side of your door, or any corner, and your room is guaranteed to look more spacious and vibrant.
+Put them on shelves, window sills, the side of your door, or any corner, and your room will look more spacious and vibrant.
 Tomatoes do well with plenty of sunlight, so these are perfect beside your windows or a large screen door.

 Hanging Planters